 - Fire bans can go into effect at any time due to dry weather conditions and can be lifted at any time.

-In addition, please be advised that backcountry campsites are subject to closure due to heavy rain and/or inaccessibility issues.
-We recommend calling ahead to ensure availability.
+- Backcountry campsites are subject to closure due to heavy rain and/or inaccessibility issues.

 If you are planning to camp during peak season on a weekend it is recommended that you register by Thursday or early Friday morning as sites fill up quickly.

 Stewards strive to make Bullfrog Pond Campground a safe and enjoyable place for everyone.
 If you experience disruptive behavior by other campers or witness suspicious activity, please alert the Camp Host or our Field Operations staff immediately.